 Treatment of keratosis pilaris is not needed unless the person is bothered by the appearance of the bumps.

-Petrolatum and salicylic acid or petrolatum and water may help flatten the bumps.
-Other helpful treatments are lactic acid lotions or creams, urea creams, salicylic acid gel, or prescription exfoliating treatments that are applied to the skin as creams or gels and contain retinoids, which are substances derived from vitamin A. These include tretinoin, adapalene, and tazarotene.
+Moisturizers that contain petrolatum and salicylic acid or petrolatum and water may help flatten the bumps.
+Other helpful treatments are lactic acid lotions or creams, urea creams, salicylic acid gel, or prescription exfoliating treatments that are applied to the skin as creams or gels and contain retinoids, which are substances derived from vitamin A. These exfoliating treatments include tretinoin, adapalene, and tazarotene.
 Tacrolimus and azelaic acid, applied to the skin, can also be effective.
 Acid creams should be avoided in young children because they cause burning and stinging.

 Keratosis pilaris is likely to come back when treatment is stopped.